blakegillon/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [July 26, Wednesday, 2017].

+### Will be missing around 3 weeks in early November as I'm going overseas and have no laptop currently :'(

 ## Log

 ### R1D1 July 26, Wednesday 2017